 - Temper the spices in a saucepan over low heat for a few minutes

 - Stir in the remaining ingredients, including the apricot preserves and molasses

 - Bring the mix to a simmer and allow the sauce to reduce

 - Once at a BBQ sauce-like consistency and thickness, remove from heat and allow to cool

 - Store in airtight bottles or containers, or enjoy right away with pulled pork, ribs, or chicken

 While this homemade sauce can be used immediately, it tastes much better the next day once the spices and sugars have had more time to absorb into the sauce.

 Allow the sauce to cool completely before funneling it into sauce bottles (like these on Amazon) and storing in the refrigerator.
-Whatever container you use, ensure it’s either airtight or has a tight-fitting lid.
+Whatever container you use, ensure it’s airtight or has a tight-fitting lid.

-While commercial sauces can be stored in at room temperature, our homemade sauce doesn’t contain any preservatives, so our sauce will need to be refrigerated to stay good.
+While commercial sauces can be stored at room temperature, our homemade sauce doesn’t contain any preservatives, so our sauce will need to be refrigerated to stay good.
 Aim to consume within two weeks.